Inter-College Transfer (ICT) Program

 - Those who are not making progress towards their major and are in jeopardy of being placed on progress deficiency; students must be willing to look at realistic options for majors.

 - Students who are readmitting to the University and do not plan to pursue their original major.

 What is the process?

-- Students transfer from their current major to the ICT program (after completing at least 12 hours and one semester at NC State) and are assigned to an academic advisor affiliated with Academic Advising Programs and Services (AAPS).
+- Students transfer from their current major to the ICT program (after completing at least 12 hours and one semester at NC State) and are assigned to an academic advisor affiliated with University Advising and Exploratory Studies.